LibrePhotos/librephotos/apps/docs/docs/installation/manual-debian-install.md

 We currently only support nginx.
 If you want something custom, adapt the script to your liking.
 We do not support a remote PostgreSQL server yet.
-If REDIS present on the system AND connection to it through socket, change socket permissions to 770, user 'librephotos' will be added to group 'redis' automatically.

 ## Compatibility